 Ahhhhh……garlic and SIBO

-If you have SIBO, chances are you have been avoiding garlic since it is a part of the high-FODMAP foods.
+And if you have SIBO, chances are you have been avoiding garlic since it is a high-FODMAP food.

 But you don’t have to.
 Seriously.